BradleyCulley/bradleyculley.github.io/_posts/2025-06-14-Ocean-Boulevard.md

 <hr/>

 <p>
-I went for walks, usually at night, along the sidewalk by the seawall.
+I went for walks, usually at night, along the sidewalk of Ocean Boulevard.
 Waves rolled in from the horizon, each breaking with a muted sigh.
 </p>